jlortiz0/ImageSort/README.md

 # ImageSort

-It's a rapid image sorter and semi-competent viewer.
+It's a rapid image mover and semi-competent viewer.
 The original version was written in Python over a few weekends.
 Due to issues with CPU usage, I switched to Golang and SDL 2.

 ## Building